sidharth1221/Project-Aura-/README.md

 ## ✨ Features

 - **Authentication**: Secure user sign-up and login functionality using Firebase Authentication.
+- **Gamification System**:
+    - **Aura Points**: Users earn points for engaging in eco-friendly activities.
+    - **Missions**: A dedicated page where users can complete challenges (e.g., "Reduce energy use by 5%") to earn Aura Points and climb the leaderboard.
 - **User Dashboard**: A central hub for users to view key metrics, charts, and recent activity related to energy production and potential.
 - **AI Energy Coach**: An AI-powered assistant that analyzes user-provided data (energy usage, home size) and provides personalized, actionable recommendations for energy conservation.
 - **AI Solar Potential Estimator**: Utilizes an AI flow to simulate a solar analysis for a given address, estimating annual energy production and providing a summary.